neutrons/hyspecppt/docs/source/design/hyspecpptfields.rst

 Validation
 ----------

-Regarding validation, if all fields are valid, then the front end triggers the backend to send the current parameters and receive the new data and plot the graph.
+Regarding validation, if all fields are valid, then the front end (View) triggers the backend (Model) to send the current parameters and receive the new data and plot the graph.
-If a user types an invalid value, then a red border appears on the related field.
+If a user types an invalid value, then a red border appears on the related field(s).

-Front end side validation can include:
+Front end side validation includes:
    * required fields
    * field types
-   * threshold limits: Ei, S2, Ap,modQ, and crystal parameters; qt validators can be used
+   * threshold limits: Ei, S2, Ap,modQ, and single crystal parameters

-Backend side validation can include:
+Backend side validation includes:
-  * matplotlib save figure?